-Within the curriculum of Culinary Arts, a specialization of the HF Hotel Management studies in the 6th semester, the SSTH students took a look behind the scenes of food production.
+Within the curriculum of Culinary Arts, a specialization of the SSTH Hospitality Management Degree in the 6th semester, the SSTH students took a look behind the scenes of food production.
 Behind every single product in the gastronomy there lies a lot of work and passion!
-A report by Alina Fritzwallner.
+A report by Alina Fritzenwallner.

 A visit to the Plantahof Agricultural Training Centre

 The Plantahof, agricultural education and advisory centre in Landquart, gave our class the opportunity to get to know the various fields of agriculture in a better way.
 It is important for us as future gastronomy specialists and hoteliers - who come into contact with products on a daily basis - to know where they come from and how much effort is involved in their production.